slevy14/git-tutorial/README.md

-# Git Tutorial
-## Instructions
-Write a follow-along tutorial for CS students that teaches them how to use git from the command line.
-The tutorial should use a small coding project as the context for the reader to apply git commands, with the goal that students will be able to use git for their own projects afterwards.
-Your tutorial must cover the use of stashes and branches, and one of either rebasing or merging.
-You are not required to go into detail about git internals such as the commit graph, although you are also not prohibited from doing so; use your own judgment for how much detail to present given the goal of the tutorial.

-This assignment has no page constraints, and you are encouraged to include images and other supporting elements to make the tutorial easier to follow.
-Your tutorial should be submitted as a URL, such as a GitHub URL with a Markdown file that could be read online.
-If you want to use a different design for your URL, please speak with me.
 ## Introduction
 This project is a tutorial on the basics of using git for version control.
 Created for my Computer Science Junior Seminar, Spring 2024.
 ## Initializing a Project